Table of Contents Shadow IT Risks You Cannot IgnoreHow to Find...

 And it’s not just LOBs that are becoming primary SaaS consumers, now more than ever employees are likely to purchase SaaS applications for business use via credit cards and expense reimbursement.

-Zylo data shows that about one-third of all employees have purchased SaaS applications via credit cards and expense reimbursement at an average cost of about $600 each.
+Zylo data shows that about one-fifth of all employees have purchased SaaS applications via credit cards and expense reimbursement at an average cost of about $600 each.
 Unchecked, unmonitored, and unmanaged, these employee-created costs can quickly spiral out of control.

-Increased Costs Due to Duplicated Spend
+Shadow IT Risk #4: Increased Costs Due to Duplicated Spend

 Multi-sourced spending, where SaaS applications are purchased by both the business in direct vendor transactions via Accounts Payable and by employees in expense reimbursement, is a frequent problem with SaaS applications in large organizations.